The safety profile of DUPIXENT + TCS in infants to preschoolers through

 f Other herpes simplex virus infection cluster includes herpes simplex, genital herpes, herpes simplex otitis externa, and herpes virus infection, but excludes eczema herpeticum.1

-gDRI12544, QUEST, and VOYAGE are part of the asthma clinical trial program; SINUS-24 and SINUS-52 are part of the chronic rhinosinusitis with nasal polyposis clinical trial program; PRIME and PRIME2 are part of the prurigo nodularis clinical trial program.1
+gDRI12544, QUEST, and VOYAGE are part of the asthma clinical trial program; SINUS-24 and SINUS-52 are part of the chronic rhinosinusitis with nasal polyps clinical trial program; PRIME and PRIME2 are part of the prurigo nodularis clinical trial program; BOREAS and NOTUS are part of the chronic obstructive pulmonary disease clinical program; CUPID-A, CUPID-B, and CUPID-C are part of the chronic spontaneous urticaria clinical program.

 Numerically fewer infants to preschoolers treated with DUPIXENT + TCS developed skin infections compared with placebo + TCS in AD-15392,h